Skip to content

 \[ \sigma^x=\begin{pmatrix} 0 & 1 \\ 1 & 0\end{pmatrix}, \qquad \sigma^y=\begin{pmatrix} 0 & -i \\ i & 0\end{pmatrix}, \qquad \sigma^z=\begin{pmatrix} 1 & 0 \\ 0 & -1\end{pmatrix}. \]

-• The interaction \(\tilde{J}_{ij}\) follows the \(1/r^6\) Rydberg scaling, normalized so that the maximum equals \(1\): \(\tilde{J}_{ij} = \tilde{r}_{ij}^{-6}\) and \(\max(\tilde{J}_{ij}) = 1\).
+• The interaction \(\tilde{J}_{ij}\) follows the \(1/r^6\) Rydberg scaling, normalized so that the maximum can be at most equal to \(1\): \(\tilde{J}_{ij} = \tilde{r}_{ij}^{-6}\) and \(\max(\tilde{J}_{ij}) = 1\).

-• \(\tilde{\Omega}(t)\) and \(\tilde{\delta}(t)\) are laser parameters (amplitude and detuning) and are measured relative to the maximum interaction strength, which is equal to \(1\).
+• \(\tilde{\Omega}(t)\), \(\tilde{\delta}(t)\) and \(\phi\) are laser parameters (amplitude, detuning and phase) and are measured relative to the maximum interaction strength, which is equal to \(1\).

 • Times \(\tilde{t}\) are measured relative to the interaction timescale.